The Brainwashing of My Dad

 The Brainwashing of My Dad is a 2015 American documentary film directed by Jen Senko.
-Inspired by what she claims was her father’s radicalization by right-wing media, Senko explores forces she argues are behind a rise in such media, the deliberate strategies that fueled its influence, its impact on families including her own and its perceived role in deepening political divisions across the nation.
+Inspired by what she viewed as her father’s radicalization by right-wing media, Senko explores forces she argues are behind a rise in such media, the deliberate strategies that fueled its influence, its impact on families including her own, and its perceived role in deepening political divisions across the nation.

 Synopsis

-Senko tried to understand how her once easygoing, apolitical father became what she describes as an angry right-wing fanatic.
-She uncovered a what she claims was a plot by powerful forces that not only transformed her father and millions of others but also divided the nation.
-The film traces what Senko describes as deliberate, decades-long campaign to reshape American media, allegedly beginning with Roger Ailes’ plan under President Richard Nixon to create a Republican propaganda machine.
-The film also explores the 1971 Powell Memo’s call for corporate influence over public institutions, the 1987 repeal of the Fairness Doctrine under President Ronald Reagan, and the 1996 Telecommunications Act under President Bill Clinton, all of which, Sanko claims, enabled media consolidation.
+As Senko tries to understand the transformation of her father from a nonpolitical Democrat to an angry Republican fanatic, she examines the forces behind the media that changed him completely: a plan by Roger Ailes, under President Richard Nixon, to create a Republican propaganda machine.
+The film explores the 1971 Powell Memo urging business leaders to influence institutions of public opinion, the 1987 repeal of the Fairness Doctrine under President Ronald Reagan, and the 1996 Telecommunications Act under President Bill Clinton, which enabled media consolidation.

-What started as a daughter's personal journey became an exposé of a purportedly far-reaching phenomenon: a right-wing media ecosystem—backed by libertarian billionaires, conservative think tanks, and political operatives.
-This media network is supposedly designed to manipulate public opinion, deepen polarization, and shift the political landscape to the far right.
-Through historical analysis and intimate storytelling, the documentary claims reveal a hidden mechanisms behind this alleged radicalization and raises several questions: Who controls the media?
+What starts as a daughter's personal journey becomes an examination of a far-reaching phenomenon: a right-wing media ecosystem—backed by libertarian billionaires, conservative think tanks, and political operatives—designed to manipulate public opinion, deepen polarization, and shift the political landscape to the far right.
+Through historical analysis and intimate storytelling, the documentary looks at the hidden mechanisms behind this radicalization.

+The film raises what Senko views as urgent questions: Who controls the media?
 What rights do audiences have?
 And what responsibility does the government bear in ensuring a fair and truthful media landscape?

 Content

-Senko's claims her father was originally a mild-mannered "nonpolitical Kennedy Democrat" who began changing into what she describes as a combative far-right Republican in the late 1980s and 1990s.
-This alleged transformation supposedly happened when he began listening to conservative talk radio during a long commute to a new job.
-In particular, he listened Rush Limbaugh and watched Fox News.
-Towards the end of his life, Frank's views allegedly changed to rabid republican from largely in centrist (due in part to Frank’s wife exposing him to more moderate and supposedly less biased media media).
-He died in January 2016 at the age of 93.
+Senko's father, Frank, was originally a mild-mannered "nonpolitical Kennedy Democrat" who changed into a combative far-right Republican in the late 1980s and 1990s., as he began listening to conservative talk radio during a long commute to a new job.
+In particular, he listened to Rush Limbaugh and watched Fox News.
+In his final years, Frank's views largely changed back to middle of the road due to his wife, Eileen, exposing him to less-biased media.